Conflict and Fragility

 Customary mediation in fragile environments: a trajectory for engagement in Mali

-This event is organised by Clingendael's Conflict Research Unit (CRU) and the International Development Law Organisation (IDLO), supported by the Knowledge Platform Security & Rule of Law (KPSRL).
-For further information, programme and registration click here.
-Please note, that the event will be held in French and English.
-Interpretation will be provided.
+This event was organised by Clingendael's Conflict Research Unit (CRU) and the International Development Law Organisation (IDLO), supported by the Knowledge Platform Security & Rule of Law (KPSRL).
+This event was held in French and English.

 The people of Mali use a vast array of justice mechanisms to resolve their conflicts.
 Given the weakness and inadequacy of state institutions to provide justice to the Malian people, customary systems are the main justice providers throughout the country.
 These systems are widely trusted by the people of Mali as they are able to maintain social cohesion.
 However, customary justice systems are also exposed to increasing challenges.